ed-hawkins/weather-rescue-data/README.md

 ben-nevis-project: from Hawkins et al. 2019

-channel-islands: reprocessing of ISPDv4 stations on Jersey from data provided by Frank Le Blanc
+channel-islands: reprocessing of ISPDv4 stations on Jersey from data provided by Frank Le Blancq

 durham: from Burt 2021